 NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

-Although this collection centers on the life of Major George E. Preddy Jr., it contains no personal material in the collection directly relating to his early life in Greensboro.
+Although this collection centers on the life of Major George E. Preddy Jr., it contains no personal material directly relating to his early life in Greensboro.
 His military career is detailed in outline form only through his “201” military files (5:1).
-There are also numerous loose photographs and a photo album (6:3), films, and videotapes concerning his military career.
-His diaries, which were used extensively by Joe Noah and Samuel L. Sox Jr. in George Preddy, Top Mustang Ace, are also included with this collection, but his letters are not.
+Numerous loose photographs and a photo album (6:3), films, and videotapes also relate to his military career.
+His diaries, which were used extensively by Joe Noah and Samuel L. Sox Jr. in George Preddy, Top Mustang Ace, are included with this collection, but his letters are not.

 Arrangment: The George Preddy Papers are arranged by document type into eight series.
 The series are: Audio Recordings, 1966; Correspondence, 1943-1987; Diaries, 1938-1943; Legal; Military Files, 1941-1945; Photographs, 1941-1945; Printed, 1942-1987; and Scrapbook.